microsoft/MixedRealityToolkit-Unity/Documentation/README_ProgressIndicator.md

 `ProgressIndicatorState.Closing` | `AwaitTransitionAsync()`
 `ProgressIndicatorState.Closed` | `OpenAsync()`

-You can use `AwaitTransitionAsync()` to be sure an indicator is fully opened or closed before using it.
+`AwaitTransitionAsync()` can be used to be sure an indicator is fully opened or closed before using it.
 ```c#
 private async void ToggleIndicator(IProgressIndicator indicator)
 {